 How to Make Split Pea Soup

 Sure, you could add some cayenne or hot sauce.
 Sure you could add some corn or diced winter squash, either uncooked with the other vegetables, or cooked towards the end.
-Some cooked rice at the end.
+Maybe toss in a cup of two of cooked rice or grains at the end.
 All would be good.
 But the simplicity of this soup just speaks to me.
 Though I surely wouldn’t pass up the chance to throw in some leftover vegetables if they were lying around.

 Do Split Peas Need to Be Soaked Before Cooking?

 The short answer is no, they don’t.
 They are a fairly soft legume, so cook fairly quickly.
 Split peas cook in about an hour and a half, but if you want to shorten the cooking time and have the ability to plan ahead, soaking them in water to cover for several hours can speed up the cooking time.
 If you soak them for 24 hours, the cooking time should be reduced to about 45 minutes.

 - Onion, celery, carrots and garlic – these aromatics are sauteed and form the flavorful base of the soup.
 You can dial up or down the amounts as you wish – these are just guidelines.
 You can also use shallots or leeks instead of the onions.